 (More tips for growing and caring for indoor ferns.)

-Ferns divide much like other perennial plants.
+Fern plants divide much like other perennial plants.

-- Make sure the plant has been well watered either the day before or at least several hours before dividing.
+- Make sure the fern plant has been well watered either the day before or at least several hours before dividing.

 - Transplant as soon as possible and water well.
 Be sure to keep the new transplants moist, until new growth is seen.

-Caring for Ferns
+Caring for Fern Plants

-Watering: Ferns prefer a moist location, but they can handle a short dry period.
+Watering: Ferns prefer a moist location, but they can handle a brief dry period.
 They will slow in growth and may turn a bit brown, but they should come back when the dry spell ends.

 Mulching: The best mulch for ferns is leaf mold or finely shredded leaves.
-This mimics the conditions they would have grown in on a forest floor and helps to retain the moisture they need.
+This mimics the conditions they would have grown on a forest floor and helps to retain the moisture they need.
 Add a new layer of mulch each spring.

 Weeding: Ferns tend to be shallow rooted.
 Be careful cultivating around them, especially in the spring, when the tiny fiddleheads are first emerging.